-Trend lines in Forex are the most basic tool in the technical trader’s tool.
+Trend lines in Forex technical analysis are the most basic tool in the technical trader’s tool.
 It is easy to understand how they work and you can use a trend line with any other technical tool in trading.

 Are you a beginner in Forex or you are experienced trader it is good to know these facts about trend lines.